PravallikaChodisetty/linux-server-configuration/README.md

    `sudo git clone 'https://github.com/PravallikaChodisetty/catalogpr.git'`

-   Rename your repository to FlaskApp
+   Rename the repository to FlaskApp

    Then rename your project file to `__init__.py`